 The TBPS continued to respond to a high number of calls for service involving persons in crisis.
 In 2018, TBPS partnered with the Canadian Mental Health Association and the Thunder Bay Regional Health Sciences Centre to form a Joint Mobile Crisis Response Team (JMRCT) to respond to mental health and substance use related crisis calls.
-Of the 1929 calls for service that were of a mental health nature in 2019, JMRCT was used 1082 times.
-See footnote forty-eight.
+Of the 1929 calls for service that were of a mental health nature in 2019, JMRCT was used 1082 times48.